QUESTION: How do I apply?

 - Completion of Application Essay Prompt (essay should be no more than 500 words)

-QUESTION: I am graduating soon (i.e.: from high school or college/university), and I will be entering a new program/school in 2016-2017.
+QUESTION: I am graduating soon (i.e.: from high school or college/university), and I will be entering a new program/school for the upcoming school year.
 Do I need to provide any additional documentation?

 ANSWER: Yes.
-Scholarship applicants, whether graduating from high school or college/university, will be asked to provide a verification letter or proof of enrollment from the college/university or graduate school program they will be entering in 2016-2017.
+Scholarship applicants, whether graduating from high school or college/university, will be asked to provide a verification letter or proof of enrollment from the college/university or graduate school program they will be entering during their scholarship award year.
 This verification letter/proof of enrollment must be submitted with your electronic application along with your most recent transcripts.

 QUESTION: How is Nigerian-born defined for this scholarship?